TABmk/minecraft-blocks-render/README.md

 If you use type `png` all output images will be saved to `grab/rendered`

 Type `base` will save your renders to JSON file `grab/rendered.json`.
 Where key — bukkit name, value — base64 string.
+Items (fron `grab/items`) are will be also converted to base64.

 ##### rendered.json example
 ```